openmainframeproject/software-discovery-tool/docs/Adding_new_distros.md

 ```

 ### Step 3.
 Delete the cached data file `<DATA_FILE_LOCATION>/cached_data.json`
-In order to search efficiently, the PDS caches the data from all JSON files into a single file called as 'cached_data.json'
+In order to search efficiently, the software-discovery-tool caches the data from all JSON files into a single file called as 'cached_data.json'

 Cache file maintains the array of following JSON structure...

 `{P:<Package Name>, S:<Uppercase variant of P>, V:<Package Version>, B: <Search Flag indicating availability of P in various distro versions>}`

-NOTE About `B` search flag field in cache:  PDS assigns a binary flag to each distro version when the SUPPORTED_DISTROS is loaded for the first time.
+NOTE About `B` search flag field in cache:  software-discovery-tool assigns a binary flag to each distro version when the SUPPORTED_DISTROS is loaded for the first time.
 For e.g. referring to the SUPPORTED_DISTROS example given above,
-PDS may assign following flags to the distros...
+software-discovery-tool may assign following flags to the distros...
 ```
 'Ubuntu_17_04.json' = 1
 'Ubuntu_16_10.json' = 2